PMI-SYSU/FBM/README.md

 # Fermi-Bose Machine
 The code for "Fermi-Bose Machine" (https://arxiv.org/abs/2404.13631).
-In this paper we design a semantically meaningful representation learning, we discard backpropagation, and instead, propose a local contrastive learning, where the representation for the inputs bearing the same label shrink (akin to boson) in hidden layers, while those of different labels repel (akin to fermion).
+In this paper we design a semantically meaningful representation learning, we discard backpropagation, and instead, propose a local contrastive learning, where the representation for the inputs bearing the same label shrink (akin to boson) in hidden layers, while those of different labels repel (akin to fermion).

 # Requirements
 * python 3.9.12 (lower version may also ok)